ubccr/hpc-toolset-tutorial/README.md

 xdmod        | ---> Starting XDMoD...
 ```

-You can also use the helper bash script: `hpc-util`:
+You can also use the helper bash script: `hpc-util` to stop and start cluster:

 ```
-$ ./hpc-util start
+./hpc-util start

  Starting HPC Utilities Cluster..